igbatov/sci-map/README.md

 The slogan is "Find only those of fundamentally importance".

 This is what distinguishes us from Google or Wikipedia.
 At the time I write this words "symmetry in physics" in Google gives many incredibly useful pieces of information.
+Books, articles, videos, courses and so on.
-But then it is your job to filter out unnecessary ones and connect others to create holistic view.
+But then it is your job to filter out unnecessary ones and somehow connect the rest to create holistic view.
-We think that after one does this job she can share this to others - the goal is to construct for you holistic picture from the most profound pieces.
+We think that after one does this job manually she can share this to others - the goal is to construct for you holistic picture from the most profound pieces.

 We are to create framework for crowdsources-based map of scientific knowledge that is driven by rules that will give rise to structured and profound content.